ryantd42/NY-Legislative-Git/2023/S6758A-2023/bill.md

- THE ASSEMBLY, THE MINORITY LEADER OF THE SENATE,  THE  CHIEF  DISABILITY OFFICER,  THE  CHAIR  OF  THE ASSEMBLY STANDING COMMITTEE ON PEOPLE WITH DISABILITIES, AND THE CHAIR OF THE SENATE STANDING COMMITTEE ON DISABIL- ITIES NO LATER THAN DECEMBER FIRST, TWO THOUSAND TWENTY-FOUR,  SUMMARIZ- ING  DATA  RELATED TO THE PARTICIPATION OF INDIVIDUALS WITH DISABILITIES ON STATE CONTRACTS SUBJECT TO THE PROVISIONS OF THIS SECTION.
+ THE ASSEMBLY, THE MINORITY LEADER OF THE SENATE,  THE  CHIEF  DISABILITY OFFICER,  THE  CHAIR  OF  THE ASSEMBLY STANDING COMMITTEE ON PEOPLE WITH DISABILITIES, AND THE CHAIR OF THE SENATE STANDING COMMITTEE ON DISABIL- ITIES NO LATER THAN DECEMBER FIRST, TWO THOUSAND TWENTY-FIVE,  SUMMARIZ- ING  DATA  RELATED TO THE PARTICIPATION OF INDIVIDUALS WITH DISABILITIES ON STATE CONTRACTS SUBJECT TO THE PROVISIONS OF THIS SECTION.
   B.  SUCH REPORT SHALL INCLUDE AGGREGATE  DATA  ON  THE  EMPLOYMENT  OF